Thousands of LA protesters won't be charged over curfew

-LOS ANGELES (AP) -- Los Angeles prosecutors say they won't charge thousands of protesters arrested for violating curfew and other police orders.
+Los Angeles prosecutors say they won't charge thousands of protesters arrested for violating curfew and other police orders.

 The city had the largest number of protest arrests in the U.S. tracked by The Associated Press.
 The city attorney said Monday that he will develop an alternative without punishment.